-Where closed functionalitypre-recorded video contentcontent is needed to enable the use of closed functions of ICT and where speech output is provided as non-visual access to closed functionality, the speech output shall present equivalent information for the pre-recorded video content.
+Where ICT includes closed functionality, and pre-recorded video content is needed to enable the use of closed functionality of the ICT, an auditory equivalent shall be provided for the pre-recorded video content originating from the ICT, and, if provided from another source along with video content, it is also made available by the ICT.

-NOTE: This speech outputspeech output can take the form of an audio descriptionaudio description or an auditory transcript of the video content.
+Note 1: This speech output can take the form of an audio description or, where there is a transcript of the video, a spoken version of the transcript content.

+Note 2: ICT is not required to create an auditory equivalent for content not originating from the ICT.

 5.1.3.8 Masked entry

-Whereclosed functionality auditory output is provided as non-visual access to closed functionality, and the characters displayed are masking characters, the auditory output shall not be a spoken version of the characters entered unless the auditory output is known to be delivered only to a mechanism for private listeningmechanism for private listening, or the user explicitly chooses to allow non-private auditory output.
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, and the characters displayed are masking characters, the auditory output shall not be a spoken version of the characters entered unless the auditory output is known to be delivered only to a mechanism for private listening, or if the option exists and the user explicitly chooses to allow non-private auditory output.

-NOTE 1: Masking characters are usually displayed for security purposes and include, but are not limited to asterisks representing personal identification numbers.
+Note 1: Masking characters are usually displayed for security purposes and include, but are not limited to asterisks representing personal identification numbers.

-NOTE 2: Unmasked character output might be preferred when closed functionality is used, for example, in the privacy of the user's home.
+Note 2: Unmasked character output might be preferred when closed functionality is used, for example, in the privacy of the user's home.
 A warning highlighting privacy concerns might be appropriate to ensure that the user has made an informed choice.

 5.1.3.9 Private access to personal data

-Where closed functionalityauditory output is provided as non-visual access to closed functionality, and the output contains data that is considered to be private according to the applicable privacy policy, the corresponding auditory output shall only be delivered through a mechanism for private listeningmechanism for private listening that can be connected without requiring the use of vision, or through any other mechanism explicitly chosen by the user.
+Where ICT includes closed functionality, and the ICT is intended for public shared use, and auditory output is provided by that ICT as non-visual access to closed functionality, and that output contains data that is considered to be private according to the applicable privacy policy, the corresponding auditory output shall only be delivered through a mechanism for private listening that can be connected without requiring the use of vision, or through any other mechanism explicitly chosen by the user.

+Note 1: The wording of the requirement is such that it only applies to audio generated by that particular ICT for non-visual access, and not to any audio, such as audio descriptions, or any other information including private information that is passed to it from another source.

-NOTE 1: This requirement does not apply in cases where data is not defined as being private according to the applicable privacy policy or where there is no applicable privacy policy.
+Note 2: The wording of this requirement means that does not apply in cases where data is not defined as being private according to the applicable privacy policy or where there is no applicable privacy policy.

-NOTE 2: Non-private output might be preferred when closed functionality is used, for example, in the privacy of the user's home.
+Note 3: Non-private output might be preferred when closed functionality is used, for example, in the privacy of the user's home.
 A warning highlighting privacy concerns might be appropriate to ensure that the user has made an informed choice.

+Note 4: An example of a privacy policy in Europe is the GDPR [i.82].

+Note 5: Even if there are no privacy policies that cover the exact context in which the ICT is being used, it is best practice to not announce via a speaker a person's name, phone number, address, financial information (account numbers, amount of withdrawal) or other information that could be used to identify a person or track them later or to target them for robbery etc.

-i.825.1.3.10 Non-interfering audio output
+5.1.3.10 Non-interfering audio output

-Whereclosed functionality auditory output is provided as non-visual access to closed functionality, the ICT shall not automatically play, at the same time, any interfering audible output that lasts longer than three seconds.
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, the ICT shall not automatically play, at the same time, any interfering audible output that lasts longer than three seconds.

 5.1.3.11 Private listening volume